-Corporate income is potentially subject to two layers of income tax once at the corporate level and again if distributed to shareholders as dividends.
+Corporate income is potentially subject to two layers of income tax-once at the corporate level and again if distributed to share-holders as dividends.
 Corporate earnings paid out to you as reasonable compensation are included in your taxable income but are deductible by the corporation.
 Thus, they are taxable only once-to you.

 Before deciding to pay out earnings as compensation, though, remember that qualified dividends are taxed at a maximum rate of 20%.
-Your compensation will be taxed at rates as high as 37%, plus you'll owe FICA tax, which may include the additional 0.9% Medicare tax discussed on page 3.
+Your compensation will be taxed at rates as high as 37% plus additional Medicare tax and Social Security tax (FICA) if you have not reached the FICA limit.
+You may also be subject to the additional 0.9% Medicare tax discussed on page 4.

 - If you expect your closely held C corporation to have a profitable year, consider whether it makes business (as well as tax) sense to pay bonuses or make a tax-deductible profit-sharing contribution this year to minimize corporate taxable income. - Bear in mind that the IRS can assess a 20% accumulated earnings tax penalty on corporations that accumulate excessive earnings and profits.
 Generally, a corporation can accumulate up to \$250,000 of earnings (\$150,000 in the case of certain service corporations) without penalty. - If your corporation has a reasonable business purpose for accumulating additional earnings, document why the additional money is needed in the corporate minutes.
-Possible reasons include the purchase of new equipment or the construction of new facilities. - The alternative minimum tax for corporations, but not individuals, was repealed for taxable years beginning after December 31, 2017.
+Possible reasons include the purchase of new equipment or the construction of new facilities.